 About Malcom Reed

 I am a professional Barbecue’er.
 I’ve cooked the competition barbecue circuit since 2001 with my team, Killer Hogs… and we’re still going strong.
-Along with my brother, Waylon Reed, we cook over 20 professional barbecue contests a year.
+Along with my wife Rachelle and my brother Waylon, we cook over 20 professional barbecue contests a year.

 I have a passion for barbecue and cooking really good food.
 I’ve been a student of barbecue all my life and I always want to learn more.
 And I like to share my recipes too… that’s how this whole thing all got started.